27Nizzo/Nizzo07/README.md

 Im a very very noob programmer so be nice and pacient with me :0.

 - 🔭 I’m currently studying in Universidade do Minho.
-- 🌱 I’m currently learning C, Haskell.
+- 🌱 I’m currently learning C, Haskell and WebDev;
 - 📫 How to reach me: instagram: [27nizzo](https://www.instagram.com/27nizzo/) || gmail: afonso.martins8282@gmail.com.

 <div>